Geology of Northumberland National Park: Silurian

 Greywackes originating during the Wenlock epoch (428 – 422 Ma bp) of the Silurian Period are assigned to the Riccarton Group and occupy an area either side of the border with Scotland to the north of Byrness.
 The rocks exposed in the Coquet Head inlier are turbidites.

 Devonian

 Old Red Sandstone

 The late Devonian Stratheden Group is characterised by sandstones with subordinate siltstones and mudstones.
-A couple of very small area sof these rocks straddle the border to the southwest of The Cheviot.
+A couple of very small areas of these rocks straddle the border to the southwest of The Cheviot.

 Igneous rocks

 Rocks assigned to the Cheviot Volcanic Formation, itself within the Reston Group, straddle the border with Scotland.
 This thick pile (over 1000m) of andesitic lavas was erupted during the early Devonian.
 The sequence includes rhyolites, agglomerates and tuff.
 The Cheviot Pluton is a mass of Devonian granite.